-The beach is operated by Mundelein Park District and is open daily (weather permitting).
+The beach operated by Mundelein Park District is open daily (weather permitting).
 The admission price is very reasonable compared to other waterparks and beaches in the area.
-Children under 2 are free and seniors have a discount as well.
-Work days?
-Go during the last two hours at night and only pay $2 which less than the cost of an ice cream cone.
-They do have the option of buying a season pass.
-I thought the pass was definitely worth it especially since my son is still free.
+Children under 2 are free, and seniors have a discount as well.
+Workdays?
+Go during the last two hours at night and pay a reduced fee.
+Mundelein Parks also has the option of buying a season pass.
+I thought the pass was definitely worth it, especially since my son is still free.

-I could definitely spend hours at this beach.
-With their massive umbrellas for keeping cool, playgrounds, gazebos, boat launch, paddle boats you can rent, volleyball, picnic tables, and soft sand this beach will become favorite place for kids of all ages and their parents too.
+I could spend hours at this beach.
+With their massive umbrellas for keeping cool, playgrounds, gazebos, boat launch, paddle boats you can rent, volleyball, picnic tables, and soft sand, this beach will become a favorite place for kids of all ages and their parents too!
 I would say that the coolest thing would definitely be the inflatable obstacle course in the water.
-I could see ten year old boys going crazy over it.
-Actually I am going to be honest, if someone would watch my toddler for a few minutes I would totally try it too.
-I have yet to see another beach in Lake County that has one of those bad boys.
+I could see ten-year-old boys going crazy over it.
+Actually, if I am honest, if someone would watch my toddler for a few minutes, I would totally try it too.

 My son really liked the playgrounds there as well.
-They had multiple swings (both baby swings and big kid swings), a playground set with slides, a sand drum, sand diggers, and a cool looking jungle gym thing.
-My only complaint about the park was that we had gone on a 90 degree day and the slides were WAY too hot for my son to go down on in just his little swim trunks.
-I had to pretty much drag him away from the park because it was way too hot which resulted in tears.
-I directed him to the beach area and gave him a bucket to scoop up minnows and he totally forgot about the park in no time.
-Next time if I plan on going to the beach I will get there before it gets too hot so he can have a chance to play on the playground.
+They had multiple swings (both baby swings and big kid swings), a playground set with slides, a sand drum, sand diggers, and a cool looking jungle gym.
+My only complaint about the park was that we had gone on a 90-degree day, and the slides were WAY too hot for my son to go down on in just his little swim trunks.
+I directed him to the beach area and gave him a bucket to scoop up minnows, and he forgot about the park in no time.
+Next time if I plan on going to the beach, I will get there before it gets too hot so he can have a chance to play on the playground.

 Many people at the beach were sitting on blankets or some of the chairs the beach had provided.
 They brought their own lunches.
 I didn’t bring any food because I thought they had a concession stand there.
 However, I was disappointed to find out that they no longer have a concession stand.
 So it looks like I will be bringing lunch next time.
 They have no problem with you bringing food in or any sand toys.
 I also asked and they said you are allowed to bring your own inflatable floaties in for the kids.
 So it looks like I will be buying that pizza slice inflatable that I have had my eye on for months.

 However, there are some definite downsides to this beach too.
 I don’t like that parking is across the street from the beach.
-It is hard to carry my beach bag, floaties, and a sandy wet two year old to the car when you are alone.
-I also do not like that this beach is literally right on the street only separated by a chain link fence.
+It is hard to carry my beach bag, floaties, and a sandy, wet two-year-old to the car when you are alone.
+I also do not like that this beach is right on the street only separated by a chain-link fence.